haruu11113/haruu11113/README.md

 # About Me
 ## About My Job
-I am a graduate student on Japan.
+I am a Master 1st student on Japan.
 My research theme is the development of applications that use machine learning.
 After graduate school, I would like to work in the field of machine learning and data analysis.

 In college, I learned about a wide range of fields such as classical control theory, information theory, and optical engineering.